 top of page

-// Assistant Professor of Social Innovation • emlyon
+// Associate Professor of Social Innovation • emlyon

 // Ph.D. in Sociology • Stanford